 The Australian Medical Association recently reiterated the position developed under my Presidency, with the current President Dr Steve Hambleton making it abundantly clear how the medical profession here views the situation:

 “These are damaged people desperately seeking a new life in this country.
 They are often fleeing diabolical situations in their home country.
 They are well acquainted with fear and danger and desperation.
 Some of them have been through torture, some have physical health problems, and many will have experienced mental health pressures.
-Children are particularly vulnerable and the detention environment places enormous stress on them.
-Children often witness behavioural and psychological distress in adults, including their parents.
-They see violence and self-harm and they experience separation from family members.
-Unaccompanied children should never be placed in detention centres.”
+Children are particularly vulnerable and the detention environment places enormous stress on them. “

 No ambiguity there!